 Therefore, the encryption key hierarchy involves both DEK and KEK.
 DEK is encrypted with KEK and stored separately for efficient access by resource providers in bulk encryption and decryption operations.
 However, only an entity with access to the KEK can decrypt the DEK.
 The entity that has access to the KEK may be different than the entity that requires the DEK.
 Since the KEK is required to decrypt the DEK, the KEK is effectively a single point by which DEK can be deleted via deletion of the KEK.

 Detailed information about various data encryption models and specifics on key management for many Azure platform services is available in online documentation.
 Moreover, some Azure services provide other encryption models, including client-side encryption, to further encrypt their data using more granular controls.
-The rest of this section covers encryption implementation for key Azure storage scenarios such as Storage service encryption and Azure Disk encryption for IaaS Virtual Machines, including server-side encryption for managed disks.
+The rest of this section covers encryption implementation for key Azure storage scenarios such as Storage service encryption and disk encryption for IaaS Virtual Machines.

 You should review published Azure data encryption documentation for guidance on how to protect your data.